propensive/codl/readme.md

 # CoDL, a Collaborative Data Language

-CoDL is a data format for representing structured data, with special features for working with documents that may be edited by both humans and computers.
-CoDL files keep markup syntax to a minimum, with spaces, newlines and `#` the only characters with semantic meaning.
+CoDL is a format for representing tree-structured data, designed for documents that may be edited by both humans and computers.
+CoDL keeps markup to a minimum: spaces and newlines define structure, while `#` is the only other meaningful character, for starting a comment.

 ## Features
 - Models tree-structured data
 - Symbolic markup is minimal, making it more enjoyable to write
 - Automatic modifications don't reformat a document
+- Documents may be untyped or typed
 - Allows embedded textual content (such as XML or JSON) without escaping
 - Lightweight data schemas with simple syntax
 - User-extensible data verification
-- Fast and lightweight binary format (BiCoDa)
+- Fast and lightweight binary format (BiCoDL)
 - Safe schema evolution with compatibility checking
 - Allows comments, which may be attached to data, or not
 - Both data and schemas are composable